rorrim-rorrim/eden-alt/docs/Caveats.md

 Make may error out when generating C++ headers of SPIRV shaders, hence it's recommended to use `gmake` over the default system one.

+[parallel/spirv-tools](https://iso.us.netbsd.org/pub/pkgsrc/current/pkgsrc/parallel/spirv-tools/index.html) isn't available in binary form and must be build from source.

-glslang is not available on NetBSD, to circumvent this simply build glslang by yourself:
+Such that glslang is not available on NetBSD, to circumvent this simply build glslang by yourself:
 ```sh
 pkgin python313
 git clone --depth=1 https://github.com/KhronosGroup/glslang.git